Home Articles Top 10 Must-Have Tech Gadgets for Architecture Students to Boost Creativity and Efficiency

 Several high-resolution cameras stand out for architecture students:

-• Canon EOS Rebel T7i: Offers a 24.2 MP sensor and fast autofocus.
-It’s ideal for capturing fine details.
+• Canon EOS Rebel T7i: Offers a 24.2 MP sensor and fast autofocus, useful for capturing fine model details under studio lighting.

-• Nikon D7500: Features a 20.9 MP sensor and excellent low-light performance.
-It’s perfect for indoor shoots.
+• Nikon D7500: Features a 20.9 MP sensor and strong low-light performance, good for indoor shoots and gallery-style portfolio captures.

-• Sony Alpha a6400: Provides a 24.2 MP sensor with advanced tracking capabilities.
-Great for dynamic shooting.
+• Sony Alpha a6400: Provides a 24.2 MP sensor with advanced tracking capabilities, well-suited for video walkthroughs and dynamic shooting on site visits.

 Camera Comparison Table